Understanding ST_Geometry vs WKB

 Enterprise Deployment & Access Control

-Spatial columns require explicit access controls in multi-tenant environments.
-DuckDB has no GRANT/role system, so enforce access at the boundary: expose only curated views (dropping the raw wkb_col), attach the database read-only for analysts, and rely on filesystem permissions.
+DuckDB has no GRANT/role system.
+Enforce access at the boundary: expose only curated views (dropping the raw wkb_col), attach the database read-only for analysts, and rely on filesystem permissions.

 CREATE VIEW parcels_secured AS